josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧨 39.
-Surprise should happen in training
+## 40. 🧨 Surprise Should Happen In Training

 If participants always know: